Pete Gallego: State legislature

 Elected to the Texas House from District 74 in 1990, Gallego was the first Hispanic to represent this vast border district.
 In 1991, he became the first freshman member and the first ethnic minority member ever elected as chair of the House Democratic Caucus, a post he held until January 2001.

 In the Texas House, Gallego served on the board of directors of the National Association of Latino Elected Officials (NALEO), and four terms as Chairman of the Mexican American Legislative Caucus (MALC), a caucus of Texas representatives who are of Mexican-American descent or who serve a significant Mexican-American constituency.
 In 2008, Trey Martinez Fischer replaced Gallego as Chairman of MALC.

-Gallego's state legislative career included chairmanships of the General Investigating Committee and several select and subcommittees.
-He has also served as a member of the Committees on Appropriations, Calendars, Criminal Jurisprudence, Higher Education, and Elections.
+Gallego's state legislative career included chairmanships of the General Investigating Committee, the Committee on Criminal Jurisprudence, and several select committees.
+He also served as a member of the Texas Sunset Commission and a member of the Committees on Appropriations, Calendars, Criminal Jurisprudence, Higher Education, and Elections and served on the 10-member House-Senate budget conference committee for five consecutive legislative sessions from 1993 – 2001.

 In 2008, Gallego narrowly missed being elected Speaker of the Texas House.

+Gallego was known for carrying major legislation in the areas of criminal justice, indigent defense, capital punishment, wrongful convictions, crime victims’ rights, the judiciary, and economic development.
+He also carried legislation authorizing the creation of underground water districts throughout the region he represented.

+Gallego established internship programs at MALC named in honor of several of his mentors, Rep. Irma Rangel (the first Latina elected to the Texas Legislature) and Rep. Paul Moreno, the longest-serving Latino elected official in the country at that time.
+He, along with the Latino Caucus chairs in New York, Florida, and California, was also instrumental in founding the National Board of Hispanic Caucus Chairs, of which he was the founding chairman.
+While a state legislator, he also became the first person of color to serve as president and chairman of the Texas Lyceum Association.